sjoemelsoftware/arabic-typing-tutor/README.md

 - **Progress Tracking**: Statistics for correct characters, close matches, and mistakes
 - **Keyboard Guidance**: Optional virtual keyboard showing the location of the next character

+## Statistics & Analytics

+- **Heat Map Visualization**: Color-coded keyboard showing typing accuracy for each key
+- **Detailed Metrics**: Track success rate and total attempts for each character
+- **Shift Key Analysis**: Separate statistics for regular and shift-modified characters
+- **Real-time Updates**: Statistics update instantly as you type
+- **Performance Tracking**: Monitor your progress with accuracy percentages and attempt counts

 ## Settings

 - **Show Keyboard**: Toggle the virtual keyboard display